Overview: MAOI and TCA interactions

 The question of whether these combinations result in an improved antidepressant effect is a different question, which is not addressed in this commentary.

-All these publications attest to the safety of MAOI/TCA combinations and describe a total of thousands of patients thus treated (1, 6-54).
+The following list is as complete as I can make it and contains all known publications that attest to the safety of MAOI/TCA combinations and describes, or alludes to, a total of many thousands of patients thus treated.

 - Gillman, PK, Tricyclic antidepressant pharmacology and therapeutic drug interactions updated.
 Br J Pharmacol, 2007.
 151(6): p.
 737-48.